+Juvenile

-Juvenile - The Juvenile Department operates a juvenile detention center, restitution and education programs, and probation services for juvenile offenders.
+The Juvenile Department operates a juvenile detention center, restitution and education programs, and probation services for juvenile offenders.
 The department keeps juveniles who are under court order in schools, educational and vocational programs, and under supervision.

+Legal

-Legal - The attorneys in the Legal Counsel Department are the civil lawyers and counselors for Marion County.
+The Legal staff is the civil lawyers and counselors for Marion County.
 The county law library serves attorneys, judges, litigants and the public.
-The law library is authorized and mandated by the state, and operates solely on revenue derived from filing fees in the Circuit Court.
+The law library is authorized and mandated by the state, and operates solely on revenue derived from filing fees in the circuit court.

+Public Works

-Public Works - The Public Works Department is responsible for road and bridge maintenance, construction, management of the regional emergency operations center, county parks, the Buena Vista and Wheatland ferries, and disposal of solid waste, while protecting the environment and promoting recycling.
-Land use planning, surveying, and building inspection are also managed by Public Works.
+The Public Works Department is responsible for road and bridge maintenance, construction, management of the regional emergency operations center, county parks, the Buena Vista and Wheatland ferries, and disposal of solid waste, while protecting the environment and promoting recycling.
+Land use planning, surveying, and building inspection are also managed by public works.

+Sheriff

-Sheriff - The Sheriff's Office is responsible for patrol duties, traffic enforcement, criminal investigations, search and rescue, marine patrol and law enforcement contracts throughout the entire county.
+The Sheriff's Office is responsible for patrol duties, traffic enforcement, criminal investigations, search and rescue, marine patrol and law enforcement contracts throughout the entire county.
 In addition, the Sheriff's Office manages the county jail.
-The Sheriff's Office also supervises parole and probation offenders in Marion County.
+The Sheriff's Office also manages parole and probation offenders in Marion County.

+Treasurer

-Treasurer - The Treasurer's Office is the cash custodian for the county and maintains records for the receipt and payment of county funds.
+The Treasurer's Office is the cash custodian for the county and maintains records for the receipt and payment of county funds.
 The treasurer is also the investment manager for the county, investing funds in accordance with Oregon law and the county's investment policy, and ensuring adequate cash is available to meet county obligations.

-THIS PAGE HAS BEEN INTENTIONALLY LEFT BLANK
+THIS PAGE HAS BEEN INTENTIONALLLY LEFT BLANK